-If you are self-placing in a site not already approved as diverse, complete the Diverse Field Experience Site Form.
+If you are self-placing in a site not already approved as diverse, complete the Diversity Affirmation Form.
 Keep a copy to turn in with your Blue Doc.
 You may also use ISU’s self-placement form as an official means to request a placement at a school or agency.

 At the end of the term, document your DFE using a “blue doc.”
 If your course is 100% online, complete the EAF Online Blue Doc Form, an ISU select survey for which you type in your ISU ULID (as "username") and ISU password.
 Blue Docs are due:

 Summer Online Classes: Last day of the first week of the fall semester